 Jetty Park will be open.
 There is an entry fee.

 The Space Bar will be open through the launch window.
-New York New York in Titusville will be closing right as the window opens.
+New York New York will also be open.
 Restaurants in Port Canaveral, specifically Gators Dockside, Fishlips and Grills Seafood should have good views after the rocket clears obstructions.

 Cocoa Beach or the Cocoa Beach Pier area is also very good, but ignition won’t be visible and it will take several seconds for the rocket to clear obstructions between the launch pad and viewers.